A) Jesus’ death—the ransom for us

 Also Ephesians 5:25-27:

-Husbands, love your wives, just as Christ also loved the church and gave Himself up for her, so that He might sanctify her, having cleansed her by the washing of water with the word, that He might present to Himself the church in all her glory, having no spot or wrinkle or any such thing; but that she would be holy and blameless.
+Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, so that he might present the church to himself in splendour, without spot or wrinkle or any such thing, that she might be holy and without blemish.

 When we consider the comparison here of Jesus’ devotion with that of a loving husband, it is obvious that the essential thing is not his death but his daily devotion to his wife.
 A husband’s purpose in devoting himself is not to die, but to share his life with his wife.
 Of course, in a life-threatening situation he will be willing to risk his own life in order to save his wife.
 In the same way Jesus risked his own life to save us.